-After a long 40 weeks or so, the time has finally come to meet your new baby.
-If you’re feeling a bit wobbly about it, don’t worry – we’ve all been there, and we’re here to share all the useful stuff we’ve learned through experience.
+When the time comes to meet your new baby (or babies, if you're expecting twins or more), it's totally natural to feel a bit nervous about it.
+So try not to worry – we’re here to share all the useful stuff we’ve learned through experience.
 It’s completely normal to feel a little scared, but just remember there’s lots of help around you.

 What the professionals say